ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 {: #ilm-elasticsearch-ilm-setup}
 {: step}

 Let’s assume that you have logs coming from your applications into an Elasticsearch instance.
-The logs are very important on day 1 because you are checking for anomalies.
-After day 2, the logs become less useful but you still need them around for things like trying to spot trends.
-After 3 days, these logs are stale and you have no further use for them.
-So you want to create a three day lifecycle for your index:
+The logs are very important on day one because you are checking for anomalies.
+After day two, the logs become less useful but you still need them around for things like trying to spot trends.
+After three days, these logs are stale and you have no further use for them.
+So, create a three day lifecycle for your index:

 - Day 1: Your data is in the Hot Tier, meaning it is readily available for search.
 It is your most recent, most searched data.
 - Day 2: Your data is in the Warm Tier.
 After day 1, your data is rolled over to a “warm” state.
-In this tier, it is optimised for search rather than indexing.
+In this tier, it is optimized for search rather than indexing.
 In this tier, you will force a merge to reduce the number of segments in the index’s shards, for more efficient searching.
 - Day 3: Delete.
 After day 3 your data is no longer needed, so it gets deleted.